Search This Blog

 Saturday, February 1, 2025

-Strategy for blockig Trump
+Strategy for blocking Trump

 It is time for the Democrats to adopt devious tactics in the Senate and the House of Represetatives.